Oliver Stone: U.S. presidential politics

 Stone voted for Ronald Reagan in the 1980 presidential election, but his travels across Central America left him disillusioned with the president's policies by the time of Reagan's 1984 reelection.
 Stone later campaigned for Michael Dukakis in the 1988 presidential election.
 In 1992, he served as a delegate for Jerry Brown's campaign in the Democratic Party presidential primaries and spoke at that year's Democratic National Convention.
-In an interview with Bill Maher, Stone claimed that he met President Bill Clinton at the White House in 1995, but that Clinton kept the visit off the official agenda due to Stone's controversial reputation.
+In an interview with Bill Maher, Stone claimed that he met President Bill Clinton at a private meeting at the White House in 1995, but that Clinton kept the visit off the official agenda due to Stone's controversial reputation.

-Stone once suggested there might be a link between 9/11 and the controversies of the 2000 election.
+Stone once suggested there might be a link between the September 11 attacks and the controversies of the 2000 election.
 He also reflected that the day the U.S. Supreme Court ended the Florida recount in the 2000 presidential election was "the worst moment, for me, of this century," as he supported Al Gore and believes that George W. Bush was the worst president in U.S. history.

 Stone endorsed Democratic candidate John Kerry in the 2004 presidential election.

 In 2012, Stone endorsed Ron Paul for the Republican nomination for president, citing his support for a non-interventionist foreign policy.
 He later clarified that he only supported Ron Paul in the Republican primary, but would not vote for him in the general election due to his domestic policy stances.
 According to Entertainment Weekly, Stone voted for Barack Obama as President of the United States in both the 2008 and 2012 elections.
 He praised Obama for his intelligence and calm handling of crises.
 However, at the 2017 San Sebastián film festival, Stone added that many Americans had become disillusioned with Obama's foreign policy, having originally thought he would be "a man of great integrity" but instead became disappointed that Obama continued many aspects of the Bush-era policy and created a massive global security surveillance state.

 In March 2016, Stone wrote on The Huffington Post of his support for Vermont U.S. Senator Bernie Sanders for the 2016 Democratic nomination.
 After Sanders failed to secure the nomination, Stone voted for Green Party candidate Jill Stein for president.
 He added that, as a progressive leftist, he felt forced to vote third party, as he believed neoconservatives like Hillary Clinton had taken over the Democratic Party.